Anika-Roy/Rice_Estimation_using_Satellite_Images/README.md

 - **NDCI** (Normalized Difference Chlorophyll Index): NDCI is used to estimate the chlorophyll content in plants, indicating the health and vitality of vegetation.

 The method for calculating water quality involves the use of NDWI and NDCI.
 NDWI typically quantifies the water content, while NDCI assesses chlorophyll content in plants.
 By combining these indices and analyzing their values, we can make inferences about the quality of water resources in a given area, particularly in relation to vegetation and aquatic ecosystems.

+More details in our presentation, hope you found it insightful!